 AMTA may videotape, photograph, or otherwise record any trial or any other portion of any sanctioned tournament.
-By competing in a sanctioned tournament, each participant grants AMTA the right to videotape, photograph, or record the participant's likeness and performance and use the resulting material for any purpose.
+By competing in a sanctioned tournament, each student, coach, judge, and spectator grants AMTA the right to videotape, photograph, or record their likeness and performance and use the resulting material for any purpose.